tzshi/squall/README.md

 To set up the evaluator, `cd eval`, and then run `npm install file:sql-parser` and `npm install express`.

+To set up the python dependencies, run `pip install -r requirements.txt`.

 ## Model Training and Testing

-Firstly, run `python setup.py` to install the necessary dependencies.

 Make sure the evaluator service is running before performing any model training or testing.
 To do so, `cd eval` and run `node evaluator.js`.
 This will spawn a local service (default port 3000) that allows communication with the python model code to convert the (slightly) underspecified SQL queries into SQL queries fully-executable on our pre-processed databases.